SuperT457/telegram-log-monitor/README.md

 - **Noise Reduction:** to reduce notification volume, the script filters only for specific URIs, considered more critical;
 - **IP Geolocation and Caching:** for a new IP, geographical information is retrieved using `ipinfo.io` APIs, while those already checked are stored in a cache, implemented with a dictionary, to minimize API calls;
 - **Batch Notifications:** at the end of the loop, Telegram Bot APIs are used to alert the user with a message aggregating all the latest accesses;
 - **Logging:** this script generates logs for information and errors.
-If the user has sufficient privileges, the output log file will be automatically created in `/var/log/telegram-log-monitor.log`, otherwise it'll be stored in `~/.local/share/telegram-log-monitor.log`.
+If the user has sufficient privileges, the output log file will be automatically created in `/var/log/telegram-log-monitor.log`;

 ---